Karvakaula/My_Projects/Bookreview2.0/bookreview/README.md

 Implemented some routing and login/logout logic.
 Got books rendered and a route to bookreview page.

+Color scheme is a cute pink, because yesterday was valentines day ^^

 Got reviews rendered.
 Started creating a like function, added likes to book schemas review item